 If you and your (ex) partner want to raise your children collectively and cooperatively, co-parenting agreements can help improve your focus.
-Find out how planning an agreement together may turn both of you into better parents.
+Find out how to co-parent through planning an agreement together that may turn both of you into better parents.

 In short, co-parenting means both parents work together in a cooperative manner to raise healthy, happy and well-balanced children.
-This type of parenting puts a large portion of the family focus directly on the children and requires certain skills that may seem elusive to some adults.
-The introduction of an agreement between both parents assures that everyone involved with raising the children adheres to similar values and works towards the same goals.
+This type of parenting puts a large portion of the family focus directly on the children and requires certain skills.
+The introduction of an agreement between both parents ensures that everyone involved with raising the children adheres to similar values and works towards the same goals.

 Who Needs a Parenting Agreement?

 No matter the circumstances, all parents and children will benefit from well-crafted co-parenting agreements that enhance co-parenting communication.
 However, most parents who are still together and reside in the same home never think about implementing an agreement to care for their children.
 It may become more and more common to have cooperative agreements between parents in the future, even when the parents live together and have no special needs.